A successful patient-reported outcomes

 How is the PRO data collected?

-CODE reaches out to your patients via email, test message, or phone asking them to complete the PRO.
+CODE reaches out to your patients via email, text message, or phone asking them to complete the PRO.
 Once your patient hits submit, the PROM is scored and available on your dashboard within seconds.

 Will it disrupt my clinic?